arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes3_Paginatioin_filtering_Sorting.md

         {key:'delete',
         content:movie => (<button onClick={() => this.props.onDelete(movie)} className="btn btn-danger btn-sm">Delete</button>) }
     ]
+    //------------------------- NOTE -----------------
+        the above array of objects , would go in a `map` and would need a method like 'renderCell(item,column)' renderCell = (item,column) => { // this render cell is inside two maps one iterate over item ( which is movie ) , and one iterates over array of Objects , which is above `columns` if(column.content) {
+            return column.content(item); // passes the item which is movie , to the content of column . which you can see both in the above array , which is column (a)
+        } else {
+            return _.get(item,column.path);
+        }
+    }
+    //-------------------------End Note---------------
     render() {
         const {movies, onDelete, onLike, sortColumn, onSort} = this.props;
         return (